orhun/git-cliff/README.md

 #### split_commits

+> This flag violates "conventional commits".
+It should remain off by default if conventional commits is to be respected.

 If set to `true`, each line of a commit is processed individually, as if it were its own commit message.
 This may cause a commit to appear multiple times in a changelog, once for each match.